pvh/automerge-paper-sync-demo/README.md

 After running these commands, you should automatically merge conflicting edits to the .mrg document using the driver described above.

+# Testing

+* Open paper.md in your newly extended VSCode.
+Make some edits.
+Save.
+* `paper.md.mrg` should have changed.
+* Commit the changes.
+* `git checkout -b test-branch`
+* Make & save a change to the document.
+* Commit both files.
+* `git checkout main`
+* Make & save a change to the document (you should see the pre-test-branch document when you do this.)
+* Commit both files.
+* Now you have a binary file conflict brewing when you merge `test-branch` back into main.
+* `git merge test-branch`
+* Notice that the .mrg file merged automatically by running the git-merge driver you configured above.

 # BUGS

 I'm sure there are loads.
 This is a fragile prototype.
 Please report them somewhere, or better yet, fix them.

+What happens if both branches edit the same line?
+The automerge should be fine but it will probably lose consistency with the text in git.